dylandepass/helix-typescript-template/header.md

-# This is the header
+# This is a header

 <img src="./app/assets/image.png"/>
 <i class="icon-camera-retro"></i>